 What do you think?

-Shirley’s story showed the Grace of generational resilience as her parents covered her with love and surrounded her with God’s truth.
-Their steadfast faith, and the advocacy of the nun who used her agency to protect the girls was really a poke in the eye at the end, with Poet Laureate and Public Health leaders emerging from this discrimination!
+Shirley’s story showed the grace of generational resilience as her parents covered her with love and surrounded her with God’s truth and the power of advocacy as the nun used her agency to speak up for the girls and connect them with other opportunities.
+Injustice got a poke in they eye by the end of the story, with a Poet Laureate and a Public Health leader emerging from this discrimination!
 Consider Jeremiah 29:11:

 “For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
 This is not just about salvation but about the here and now.”